 Ananias Ministers To Saul

-Paul, who was first called Saul repented from persecuting the Church after having an encountering with Jesus on the road to Damascus.
+Paul, who was first called Saul repented from persecuting the Church after having an encounter with Jesus on the road to Damascus.
 After prayer and fasting, God sent Ananias to minister the gospel to Paul.
 He came to Paul, laid hands, and baptized him.

 Acts 9:10-12, 17-19